rbCAS/rbcas.github.com/docs/configuration/index.md

 * #### Service ticket

-  Service tickets are used by service's as an identifier of the Single-sign on session.
+  Service tickets are used by services as an identifier of the Single-sign on session.
 A service ticket is only valid for one validation request.
 This is why services have to store the result in their own session.

    * ##### Lifetime (unconsumed)

      `lifetime_unconsumed: [integer]`

-     Specifies how much time (in seconds) the service may have for it's validation request.
+     Specifies how much time (in seconds) the service may have for its validation request.

    * ##### Lifetime (consumed)

      `lifetime_consumed: [integer]`

-     Specifies how long (in seconds) the user should stayed loggedin in services using this SSO.
+     Specifies how long (in seconds) the user should stayed logged in to services using this SSO.
 After this period, SSO will send out a single sign-out notification to the service.
-Not all services handle this notifications!
+Not all services handle this notification!

    * ##### Single sign-out notification